 Hackers are obviously very good at what they do.
 Just when you think you’re safe, they pull the rug right from under your feet.
 However, certain site weaknesses can make it much easier for a hacker to pick your website over another.
 It’s in your best interest to beef up your website security and avoid these common security mistakes.

 Yes, memorizing a billion password and username combinations can be a pain.
 But what’s even more painful is waking up to realize that your website is compromised with ugly hacker graffiti.
 With so many websites requiring username/password combos, it’s no wonder so many people use the same password or slight variations of the same password for multiple sites.
 However, there’s a reason for the complex login requirements.
-A weak username and password makes it that much easier for a hacker to do his or her bidding.
+A weak username and password make it that much easier for a hacker to do his or her bidding.
 What’s the point of getting a security system installed in your house if you leave the front door unlocked?
 If the front door of your website is weak, it won’t be long before the whole site comes crumbling down.

 Bugs in Themes and Plugins